7 Best JSON Editor Extensions for VS Code in 2026 (Free & Powerful)

 JSON to CSV handles a common workflow: converting JSON data into CSV format for use in spreadsheets, data analysis tools, or systems that expect tabular data.

 Select a JSON array in your editor, run the "JSON to CSV" command from the palette, and the extension generates CSV output.
-It handles nested objects by flattening them into columns with dot notation (e.g., user.address.city).
+It handles nested objects by flattening them into columns with dot notation (for example, user.address.city).

 This is useful when you have API responses or database exports in JSON format and need to get that data into Excel, Google Sheets, or a BI tool.
 Doing this conversion manually is tedious and error-prone.
 The extension handles the flattening logic automatically.